2006 Thai interim civilian government: Cabinet

 Surayud 1/1 - The cabinet sworn in by the King on 9 October 2006.

 Surayud 1/2 - Two ministers have been added to the Cabinet.
 The two new ministers have been appointed and sworn in on 18 November 2006.

 Surayud 1/3 - Two ministers have been added to the Cabinet.
 The two new ministers have been appointed and sworn in on 2 February 2007.

 Surayud 1/4 - One minister announced his resignation, one minister received additional responsibility and three ministers have been added to the Cabinet.
 The resigned minister announced his resignation on 28 February 2007, effective the following day.
 The minister (received additional responsibility) and the new three new ministers have been appointed and sworn in on 7 March 2007.

-On 21 May 2007, One minister resigned from the cabinet, due to health reasons.
+On 21 May 2007, One minister resigned from the cabinet, for health reasons.

 On September/October 2007, Five members of the Cabinet resigned after named by the National Counter Corruption Commission as holding company shares of over 5 percent, which is in violation with the 2000 anti-graft law.

 Surayud 1/5 - After five ministers resigned cabinet, one minister received additional responsibility and one minister has been added to the Cabinet.
 The new minister has been appointed and sworn in on 2 October 2007.
 The minister who received additional responsibility has been appointed and sworn in on 3 October 2007.
 Additional responsibilities were given to current ministers.